hyperion-project/hyperion.ng/CompileHowto.md

 sudo make uninstall
 # ... or run it from compile directory
 bin/hyperiond
-# webui is located on localhost:8099
+# webui is located on localhost:8090 or 8091
 ```

 ### Download
- Create hyperion directory and checkout the code from github
+ Creates hyperion directory and checkout the code from github

 You might want to add `--depth 1` to the `git` command if you only want to compile the current source and have no need for the entire git repository